Taapeli/isotammi-addons/source/SuperTool/README.md

 * Expressions to display

+However, if the current category is Dashboard, Relationships, Charts or Geography then the fields "Statements executed for each object" and "Filter" are hidden because they don't make sense.

 ## Basic examples

 All the input fields (except Title) will be in Python syntax.
 All fields are optional but if you want to see any results then the last field, "Expressions to display" must contain something (comma separated Python expressions).
 For example, if the People category is selected you can simply write "name" in the field, select one or more people from the person list and click "Execute"